VedantPadhy/Exploratory-Data-Analysis-Titanic-Project/README.md

 ## 📋 How to Run This Project

 1. Clone the repository or download the project files.
-2. Open the `Titanic_EDA.ipynb` file in Jupyter Notebook or VS Code.
+2. Open the `Task-5_Elevate_Labs_Internship.ipynb` file in Jupyter Notebook or VS Code.
 3. Run each cell sequentially to reproduce the analysis.
 4. To generate a new PDF, export the notebook as a PDF via the Export option.